Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Introduction

-In this work, we present a framework for enhancing monolingual capabilities of LLMs through targeted fine-tuning of language-specific subnetworks within feed-forward network (FFN) components.
-Our approach leverages Language Activation Probability Entropy (LAPE) \cite{tang2024language} to identify neurons that exhibit strong language-specific activation patterns within \textsc{Llama-3.1-8B} and \textsc{Mistral-Nemo-12B}, then fine-tunes only the weights associated with these neurons using target-language data.
-This sparse fine-tuning updates up to 1\% of model parameters while achieving substantial improvements in target-language performance and preserving general capabilities.
+In this work, we provide evidence that this is indeed feasible.
+We present a framework for enhancing monolingual capabilities of LLMs through targeted fine-tuning of language-specific subnetworks within feed-forward network (FFN) components.
+We focus on FFNs, which prior work has shown to be the primary site of linguistic knowledge in transformers \cite{geva2021transformerfeedforwardlayerskeyvalue, wang2022finding}.
+Our approach uses Language Activation Probability Entropy (LAPE) \cite{tang2024language}, an information-theoretic metric that quantifies how selectively neurons activate for specific languages, to identify neurons exhibiting strong language-specific patterns within \textsc{Llama-3.1-8B} \cite{grattafiori2024llama}, \textsc{Mistral-Nemo-12B} \cite{mistral2024nemo}, and \textsc{Aya-Expanse-8B} \cite{dang2024ayaexpansecombiningresearch}.
+We then fine-tune only the weights associated with these neurons using target-language data, updating just 0.2--1\% of model parameters.

+\textbf{Our central finding is that sparse, targeted fine-tuning of language-specific neurons can systematically inject new language capabilities without catastrophic forgetting} while outperforming common PEFT methods, a result that, to our knowledge, has not been demonstrated at this scale.
+Beyond performance gains, we provide mechanistic insights into how language adaptation occurs: weight-change analysis reveals asymmetric roles of FFN projection matrices, with down-projections in later layers showing substantially larger updates, suggesting they serve as the primary site of linguistic re-wiring during adaptation.